History

 2014

-London Grammar brought their 2014 If You Wait tour to a close at Troxy on the 5th March, one of the biggest concerts on a tour that saw their debut album turn platinum.
+London Grammar brought their 2014 If You Wait tour to a close at Troxy on the 5th March, one of their biggest concerts on a tour that saw their debut album turn platinum.

 2014